What You’ll Learn

 If you want to calculate your own discounted cash flows, you’ll need this.
 But you don’t actually need this for figuring out what your personal investor discount rate should be.

-Select a Discount Rate and Discount it Back
+Choosing a Discount Rate

 As an everyday investor, you do not need to use complex inputs and models.
 I admit my method is far from perfect.
 But it gets better each year as I continue to refine my approach.